m e n u

 Torn between indignation and laughter, he almost bit off his tongue, but only replied: "Who else?"

 He looked after her ruefully, silently cursing his own pride, and not without appreciation for her good behavior.
 He had been insolent and wrong.
 And now?
-Retreat was not possible, looked like shying away from physical activity, if not cowardice.
+Retreat was impossible, looked like shying away from physical activity, if not cowardice.
 He clenched his hands to fists: why not?
 A little exercise would do him good.
 And as soon as he had settled things, he could still pack his bags and...

-"Mr. Stoltze?" it echoed from the bare walls.
+"Mr. Stoltze?" it echoed from the naked walls.

 Why, he pondered, couldn't she take over the stupid music department?
-Her voice promised more musicality in the tip of her little toe than he had in his whole body, but said nothing: enough nonsense for one day...
+Her voice promised more musicality in the nail of her little toe than he had in his whole body, but said nothing: enough nonsense for one day...

 Did he have a choice?
 He took the keys with a bow and refrained to say more: they would see...